 - Inferno to Infinity: Italian Literature in Translation

 - Love, Lust and the Black Death: Boccaccio's Decameron

 - Animal Images: Literature, Human Nature, and the Animal World (Ithaca Seminar)

 Cozzarelli, Julia.
 Sentieri: Attraverso l’Italia contemporanea.
-Boston: Vista Higher Learning, 2011 (2nd edition, 2016).
+Boston: Vista Higher Learning (now in 4th edition: 2023).
 (Elementary-level Italian textbook)

 Abbiati, Silvia and Julia M. Cozzarelli.
 Da capo: Student Activities Manual, 7th Edition.
 Boston: Heinle Cengage Learning, 2011.
 (Intermediate level)

 Cozzarelli, Julia M. and Silvia Abbiati.
 Workbook and Laboratory Manual to Accompany Da capo, 6th Edition.
 Boston: Thomson Heinle, 2007.
 (Intermediate level)